-Impact area: The area within which a proposed Oil or Natural Gas Facility creates a demand for public services and/or facilities and is evaluated for compliance with the provisions of this Ordinance; that area in which the capacity of public facilities and services will be aggregated and compared to the demand created by existing development, committed development, and the proposed oil and gas project.
+Impact area: The area within which a proposed Oil or Gas Facility or Project creates a demand for public services and/or facilities and is evaluated for compliance with the provisions of this Ordinance; that area in which the capacity of public facilities and services will be aggregated and compared to the demand created by existing development, committed development, and the proposed oil and gas project.

-Improvement District: A special district formed by the Board for the purpose of levying assessments, rates, or charges on public facilities and services needs generated by Oil or Natural Gas Facilities.
+Improvement District: A public improvement or assessment district formed by the Board for the purpose of levying assessments, rates, or charges on public facilities and services needs generated by Oil or Gas Facilities or Project.